 Don’t forget, I write this blog to be a free resource for families who are dealing with dyslexia and all its sibling conditions.
 Please dive into the Dyslexia Articles archives to find answers to your questions.

+Thanks for reading about the multiple deficit model of dyslexia.
 October is Dyslexia Awareness Month!
 For a thorough discussion of dyslexia, you may enjoy the second edition of my award-winning book Raising a Child with Dyslexia: What Every Parent Needs to Know, available in softcover, hardcover, eBook, and audio.
 In addition to facts on testing and accommodation, my book gives you the tools to provide the social and emotional support children with dyslexia require.
 The second edition has the same great content as the first edition but now contains a very helpful bibliography and index and an exciting new cover.

 And to learn more about how every student best learns to read, you may also enjoy Failing Students or Failing Schools?
 A Parent’s Guide to Reading Instruction and Intervention, by reading specialist and shortlisted World Literacy Award nominee Faith Borkowsky.